Homebrew/legacy-homebrew/Library/Contributions/manpages/brew.1.md

     If `--build-from-source` is passed, download the source rather than a bottle.

+    If `--force-bottle` is passed, download a bottle if it exists for the current version of OS X, even if it would not be used during installation.

   * `home`:
     Open Homebrew's own homepage in a browser.